 - 'Bandaging' the Stomach: Liquid medications such as Antepsin ease nausea by forming a bandage layer over an inflamed stomach lining.

-- Centrally acting anti-sickness medication: Maropitant (Cerenia) acts on the brain to switch off feelings of nausea.
+- Centrally acting anti-sickness medication: Maropitant, which usually goes by the brand name Cerenia, acts on the brain to switch off feelings of nausea.

 Correcting High Blood Pressure